utsecnet/PAW/Active Directory/README.md

   * PAW-Tier2Users

 ## Additional Resources
-For more information on what accounts count as Tier 0, [Microsoft's recommendations here](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material#T0E_BM).
+For more information on what accounts count as Tier 0, see [Microsoft's recommendations here](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material#T0E_BM).